SAP-samples/teched2023-DA260/exercises/dd2/README.md

 <br>

 In the following dialog, we will browse to the location where the CDS Views are located.
-IN this example four Custom CDS Views have beein created that are located in the *TMP - Local Objects* folder:
+In this example four Custom CDS Views have been created that are located in the *TMP - Local Objects* folder:
 <br>
 ![](images/Select_TMP.jpg)
 <br>

-Once the *TMP* folder is selected, use teh search bar to search for "Z_CDS", hint enter to start the seacrh and in this scenario we select the following four CDS Views:
+Once the *TMP* folder is selected, use the search bar to search for "Z_CDS", hit enter to start the seacrh and in this scenario we select the following four CDS Views:
 <br>
 ![](images/Select_CDS_Views.jpg)
 <br>